rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 (Optional, if not comfortable with reStructured Text from [5.2) Update the PR Based on Feedback](#52-update-the-pr-based-on-feedback))

-The contributor edits the body of the issue summmary, reflecting suggestions and then saves it.
+The contributor edits the body of the issue summary, reflecting suggestions and then saves it.
 You will then momentarily see a new comment added to the issue containing the updated guideline content written in reStructured Text.